physiodatatoolbox/docs/docs/installation.md

 ---

 # License and Support
-This Toolbox is made freely available 'as is' to students and researchers.
-The software has undergone testing and validation, but is presented in good faith without any guarantee, and without warranty of fitness for a particular purpose.
+This Toolbox is in active development and is made freely available 'as is' to students and researchers.
+The software has undergone thorough testing and validation, but is presented without guarantee, and without warranty of fitness for a particular purpose.
 Always double-check the results, and please report any errors, inconsistencies and suggestions to the development team.

-The PhysioData Toolbox is strictly for non-diagnostic and non-commercial use.
+This software is meant strictly for non-diagnostic, non-medical and non-commercial use.

+This Toolbox sends anonymous usage data to an online analytics server for tracking how often the Toolbox and its various features are used.
+These data are necessary for rationalizing the continued development and maintenance of the Toolbox and its components.
+No physiological (meta)data, analysis results or personally identifiable information is collected.

+If you use this Toolbox, please cite it using the following information:

+Sjak-Shie, E. E. (2021).
+PhysioData Toolbox (Version 0.6.1) [Computer software].
+Retrieved from https://PhysioDataToolbox.leidenuniv.nl.
+{: .text-mono}

 If you require support, or if you have any questions, comments or suggestions, please contact us at [PhysioDataToolbox@fsw.leidenuniv.nl](mailto:PhysioDataToolbox@fsw.leidenuniv.nl).